Document Type : Research Paper

-Department of Geography, Faculty of Literature, Humanities and Social Sciences, Islamic Azad University, Science and Research Branch, Tehran, Iran
+Department of Geography, Science and Research Branch, Islamic Azad University, Tehran, Iran

 Local development is one of the new patterns of development that emphasizes the empowerment of the local community after the 1980s to organize their affairs.
 In this regard, the regeneration model with a sustainable economic approach can be a good alternative for the redevelopment of inefficient neighborhoods.
 However, applying this approach to the development of dysfunctional urban neighborhoods has faced many challenges.
 In general, the results of existing studies show that most of the development interventions that have been carried out without considering the economic factors and economic empowerment of the residents of the target neighborhoods have been criticized and failed due to the non-participation of residents in the planning process.
 In fact, the poor financial capacity of the residents of these neighborhoods, on the one hand, reduces their financial participation in redevelopment projects and, on the other hand, deprives them of the possibility of living in those neighborhoods.
 Whereas, if the residents could somehow increase their economic power, they could play a more significant role in local development while living in their neighborhood.
 Considering this pathological perspective, in the present study, by conducting a case study of five neighborhoods of Tehran in the central and southern parts of the city, we seek to answer the following question: